PacktPublishing/Building-a-Road-using-Civil-3D/README.md

-# UDK Game Development [Video]
+# Building a Road using Civil 3D [Video]
-This is the code repository for [UDK Game Development [Video]](https://www.packtpub.com/game-development/udk-game-development-video?utm_source=github&utm_medium=repository&utm_campaign=9781849696180), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Building a Road using Civil 3D [Video]](https://www.packtpub.com/hardware-and-creative/building-road-using-civil-3d-video?utm_source=github&utm_medium=repository&utm_campaign=9781783550074), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
 Designing roads is a complex engineering process, and Civil 3D is a powerful tool that aids you in this process.
 Civil 3D comes with a dynamic modelling system that combines a variety of its easy-to-use tools to automate tasks and generate all the necessary components needed to design and build a road.